Diego-Leyva/TC1033.302-Act-5/readme.md

-# Actividad 6
+# Actividad 5
 ## TC1033 Pensamiento computacional orientado a objetos

-Act 6 is an activity for the course TC1033.302
+Act 5 is an activity for the course TC1033.302

-This program works by defining three different classes Point, Triangle and Line.

-For each Triangle object, it'll have three vertex each being a Point object and the line formed between each vertex will be a Line object.

 ## How to run